sevonj/tiracompress/doc/week5.md

 Task: Optimize size of packed huffman tree
 Time spent: 30min

+Task: Peer review
+Time spent: 3h

+Task: Touch up week 5 report & testing doc
+Time spent: 30min

 **What did I learn?**

+From peer review, I learned just a bit about completely unrelated algorithms.
+It was interesting to see an implementation Delaunay triangulation, when I have previously used a library for that.

 **What did I not learn?**

 **Project progress?**

+The important parts should be functionally complete.
+I will still clean up the code, potentially optimize it, and also set up a system for benchmarking sample files in bulk.